apphud/docs/docs/sdk-integration.md

 > See the list of all available events [here](events.md).

-All you need to implement when purchase is made:
+All you need is to implement when purchase is made:

 ```swift
 // when purchase is completed